|Nutritional Guidelines (per serving)|

 - 1/2 red onion (very finely sliced)

 - 115g / 4 oz Spanish Chorizo (or Pancetta, cubed: optional, you can keep this meat-free if you wish).

 Bring a pan of water to a rapid boil, add the new potatoes, cook for 5 minutes only, drain and keep to one side.

 Heat the oven to 350 F/180 C/Gas 5.

-Remove the pan from the oven, add the cabbage and the peas and stir well.
+Carefully remove the pan from the oven (it will be very hot), add the cabbage, the peas and the onions and stir well.
 Using a spoon, make 4 wells evenly spaced around the pan, crack an egg into each of the wells.
 Season the surface really well with salt and pepper then sprinkle over the onion and finally, the Chorizo, or Pancetta if using.

 Place the pan back into the oven and cook for a further 10 minutes or until the white is set and the yolk cooked to your liking.

 Remove from the oven, leave to stand for 5 minutes then sprinkle over the chopped parsley and serve.